wazo-platform/wazo-doc/source/administration/cel/cel.rst

    Calls Records Dashboard

+Call logs are presented in a CSV file.
+The CSV specifications are detailed in :ref:`the REST API documentation <call-logs-format>`.

 REST API
 --------

-Call logs are also available from the new REST API.
+Call logs are also available from the REST API.
 See :ref:`restapi-call-logs`.